ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 3. The fixture is attempting to access the `messages` attribute, but it doesn't exist on the MockClaudeClient instance.
 4. The error persists despite previous attempts to initialize the `messages` attribute, suggesting a deeper structural issue.
 5. The test is running in a parallel environment (using pytest-xdist), which could potentially introduce timing or initialization issues.
+6. The error occurs during the setup phase of the test, before the actual test function is executed.

 ## Next Steps